abhishekparmanand/Hadoop_Project/README.md

     6. Load data into and out of HDFS using the Hadoop File System commands

 ## Transform, Stage, and Store
- Convert a set of data values in a given format stored in HDFS into new data values or a new data format and
- write them into HDFS.
+ Convert a set of data values in given format in HDFS into new data values or a new data format and write them into HDFS.

     1. Load RDD data from HDFS for use in Spark applications
     2. Write the results from an RDD back into HDFS using Spark
     3. Read and write files in a variety of file formats